nkapu/handlers/doc/assembly-planning.md

 * Three teams (yellow, red and blue)
 * Example screenshot of steam or in-game chat
 * Research contribution to find out all different software that is used.
+* TODO:
+  * From Serious Research -> "Pokemon" challenge (three colors)
+  * After that explain what people have to do
+  * In-game screenshots for Eve Online, SC2, CS GO, ...
+  * We need you to ... don't heat user agents!
+  * Most user agents, most source addresses

 ## 00:15 4.
 Are URL handlers secure? - word://